willgitdata/pollen8/README.md

-# poll8
+# pollen8
-Platform for beekeepers/pollinators to match with farms.
+Platform for beekeepers / pollinators to match with farms.